 If you want to have a soft vignette, put more paint on the edges.
 This will make them a bit darker than the middle.

-The process is a lot like abstract painting.
+The process is a lot like an abstract painting.
 Try not to overdo it and have fun.

 Wooden backgrounds never go out of fashion.
 They have an earthy, natural appeal.
-This gives your photos a feeling of warmth and coziness.
+This gives your photos a feeling of warmth and cosiness.

 These DIY backgrounds can be smooth and polished or rough and shabby.
 Let’s concentrate on two key parameters: texture and finishing coat.

 Add Character With Texture